-If the Old Service Provider does NOT send a cancellation acknowledgment, the NPAC SMS waits for both Cancellation Concurrence Windows to expire, at which time the status is set to Cancel.
+If the Old Service Provider does NOT send a cancellation acknowledgment (CMIP) or cancel request (XML), the NPAC SMS waits for both Cancellation Concurrence Windows to expire, at which time the status is set to Cancel.

-The New Service Provider may optionally send the cancellation acknowledgment.
+The New Service Provider may optionally send the cancellation acknowledgment (CMIP only, N/A in XML).